Exclusive Interview with the LIBRA Behind-the-Scenes Team: Unveiling the Truth Behind the Argentine Presidential Coin Harvest

 Hayden Davis:

-Yes, but I must clarify—this mess falling on my shoulders is entirely because no one communicated with me!
+Yes, but I must make it clear—the reason this mess falls on me is entirely because no one communicated with me!
 The current situation is too crazy!
 I am an ordinary person, but now I have to make decisions for the Argentine government, while they themselves are distancing from this project!

 If they want to refund, then refund!
 Do you understand what I mean?
 This is fundamentally an unsolvable situation.